simonlayfield/personal-website/public/articles/professional-journal/article.md

 ![alt text](signage-005.jpg)
 </figure>

 Examples of symbols and pictographs we might see every day in signage.
-Perhaps the least familiar is the ['H' sign](https://commons.wikimedia.org/wiki/File:Fire_hydrant_UK.jpg) which indicates to members of the fire department the details of the corresponding hydrant.
+Perhaps the least familiar is the ['H' sign](https://commons.wikimedia.org/wiki/File:Fire_hydrant_UK.jpg) which indicates to members of the fire department the details of the corresponding hydrant (this was news to me).

 I also purchased the book **'Philographics: Big ideas in simple shapes'** by Genis Carreras.